 Version 4 of the Australian National Subacute and Non-Acute Patient Classification (AN-SNAP v4) is used to classify admitted subacute and non-acute care.
 Where data on AN-SNAP classification is not available, the episodes are moved into the admitted acute care cost model.

 4.1.4.
-New methodology for NEP17
+Outline of methodology for NEP18